jagger27/MateTermColors/README.md

 ![elementary](https://raw.githubusercontent.com/Mayccoll/Gogh/master/images/demos/themes.gif)

-In this repos, you'll find all the themes from the Gogh project already converted to work and install with MATE deskop environment.
+In this repos, you'll find all the themes from the Gogh project already converted to work and install with MATE desktop environment.

 ##### NOTES:
 - I'll try to update this repo with new themes included in Gogh, please let me know if you're missing a theme or want me to include new ones.